owenzlz/PAL4VST/README.md

 ## Acknowledgement

-We thank all the authors who their open-sourced research codes, which we used to generate the training data for this paper.
+We thank all the authors who open-sourced the research codes, which enables us to generate the images.

 StyleGAN:

 StyleGAN-Human:

 Latent Diffusion Models: